omilli/omilli/README.md

 ### 👨‍💻 The Organizer

 **tl;dr**: Occasionally hears "you have OCD".
 Thinks less is more when it comes to getting the best out of people and treats life like one big project broken into a series of sprints.
-Loves pattern detection, analysis and making people's lives easier.
+Loves pattern detection, problem solving, and making people's lives easier.

 <details>
   <summary>Close the drawer when you're done</summary>
   <br>

   Kanban boards, sprints and to-do lists are at the core of my daily life.
 My categories have categories, and I prefer frequent communication over maintaining documentation.
-Building up ideas and then breaking them into manageable chunks is second nature, and visualizing projects as a series of tasks and sub-tasks is a core strength of mine.
+Visualizing projects, expanding up ideas, and then breaking them into a series of tasks and sub-tasks is second nature.

   Since 2014, I've bridged the gap between C-suite/director-level stakeholders, team members and end users, transforming their visions and issues into actions.
-I thrive on turning ideas into reality and finding solutions to obscure problems.
-Most things start with ambiguity.
-If I say "I don't know", it's always followed by "yet".
+Most things start with ambiguity, if I say "I don't know", it's always followed by "yet".

-  I don't have a PM/Scrum certificate, but I've scaled multiple projects in a connected ecosystem and built a solid team over ten years.
-I've successfully dealt with personnel, budget, deadline, and other hurdles consistently over that period.
-Even when I'm not working I enjoy solving high level problems at speed while playing and coaching sports, or playing games like chess.
+  I've scaled multiple projects in a connected ecosystem and built a solid team over a decade.
+I've successfully dealt with personnel, budget, deadline, and other hurdles consistently.
+When I'm not working I also enjoy solving problems at speed by playing sports, and playing games like chess.
 </details>